w-lai/personal_website/README.md

 # My Personal Website

-This project was created using React and is deployed using Pages at https://w-lai.github.io/personal_website.
+This project was created using React and react-router and is deployed using Pages at https://w-lai.github.io/personal_website.

 Used the workaround found [here](https://github.com/rafgraph/spa-github-pages) to deploy to Pages.